electron/electron/docs/tutorial/linux-desktop-actions.md

-# Unity Launcher Shortcuts
+# Custom Linux Desktop Launcher Actions

-In Unity, you can add custom entries to its launcher via modifying the `.desktop` file, see [Adding Shortcuts to a Launcher][unity-launcher].
+On many Linux environments, you can add custom entries to its launcher by modifying the `.desktop` file.
+For Canonical's Unity documentation, see [Adding Shortcuts to a Launcher][unity-launcher].
+For details on a more generic implementation, see the [Free Desktop Specification][spec].

 __Launcher shortcuts of Audacious:__